Nabeel-javaid/report/README.md

    a. **Installation and Setup:**
       - Foundry was installed using the command `curl -L https://foundry.paradigm.xyz | bash`, followed by `foundryup` to ensure the latest version was in use.
-      - Dependencies were installed using `forge install`and `pnpm i`, ensuring all necessary components were available for the testing process.
+      - Dependencies were installed using `forge install`, ensuring all necessary components were available for the testing process.
       - Then to run the tests, I simply added the relevant files to the .env, referencing .env.example.

    b. **Execution of Tests:**
-      - Tests were run using `forge test`, executing a suite of predefined test cases that covered various functionalities and scenarios within the reNFT contracts.
+      - Tests were run using `forge test COVERAGE="yes" NETWORK="sep" forge test -vv --rpc-url http://x.x.x.x:yyy`, executing a suite of predefined test cases that covered various functionalities and scenarios.
-      - A gas report was generated using `forge test --gas-report`.
-This report provided insights into the gas efficiency of the contracts, which is crucial for optimizing transaction costs on the blockchain.

    c. **Test Coverage and Documentation:**
       - The overview of the testing suite, as referred to in the provided documentation, likely details the scope, scenarios, and objectives of each test, ensuring a comprehensive assessment of the contracts.